ffenix113/zigbee_home/examples/contact/README.md

 This example provides definition for contact sensor.

-Each time the state of the pin `0.04` will change - board will update coordinator to show the new value.
+Each time the state of the button `button0` will change - board will update coordinator to show the new value.